ankur-dauneria/movies-trailers/README.md

 # Movies Trailer Website

 > Movies Trailer webpage is a project, comprising of a front end and a backend.
 Based on user provided list of movies, movies trailer webpage is constructed.
-User can click on movie tile to play its corresponding YouTube trailer.
-This project backend comprises of python classes to store the movie information.
+User can view movie details, and click on it to play its corresponding YouTube trailer.
+This project backend comprises of python classes to store the movie related information.
 The objects are instantiated (of different user choice movies) to construct a trailer webpage.

 # Quickstart